 On some occasions our workforce may need to work at home or remotely.
 Where this is the case, the workforce will adhere to the following controls:

-Lockable Storage
+Storage

-Individuals will ensure they have lockable storage to keep personal data and our equipment safe from loss or theft.
-If the individual does not have access to lockable storage, they may apply to the school for assistance in purchasing such storage.

 Individuals must not keep personal data or our equipment unsupervised at home for extended periods of time (during periods of annual leave).

 Individuals must not keep personal data or our equipment in cars if unsupervised.